This post contains affiliate links. Read my disclosure policy here.

 This Vegan Carbonara is a full-on comfort meal made with savory tofu bacon and a silky sauce that is filled with smoky and cheesy flavors.
 It'll be a new family favorite!

 Spaghetti Carbonara was always a favorite of mine before going vegan.
 It was so simple, yet SO packed with flavor!
-I never even thought I could veganize it because its primary ingredients consist of meat, cheese, and eggs.
+I never thought I could veganize it because the primary ingredients consist of meat, cheese, and eggs.

 The ingredient list may seem long, but everything is fairly easy to find if you don't have it already.
 It's pretty easy to prep and the whole dish takes about 40 minutes from start to finish, too.

-- STEP 4 – Now heat a Large Non-Stick Pan over medium heat.
-Add the oil and when it’s hot, add the tofu cubes.
-Cook until browned and slightly crispy on all sides.
+- Heat a non-stick pan over medium heat.
+Once hot, add the tofu and cook until browned and crispy on all sides.
 Remove from heat and place in a bowl.
-Wipe out the pan.

 - If you don't have miso paste, you can add 1-2 teaspoons of tamari to the sauce and 1 teaspoon of dijon mustard instead.
 It won't replicate the flavor exactly, but it will add a nice umami flavor.